shreeshac/goin/README.md

 Goin is a full text search indexer using https://github.com/blevesearch/bleve for your files on disk.

-It can handle plain text many different images as well as pdf files.
+It can handle plain text, many different images, as well as pdf files.

 It processes files based on their mime type making it fairly easy to add support for more files in the future.
 It's still very much a work in progress.